WHAT HOMEOWNERS FORGET (BUT DEFINITELY SHOULDN’T)

 Planning for kids and pets EARLY reduces chaos later.

-This is the part nobody talks about — but I will.
+This is the part nobody talks about — but we will.

 During a renovation, homeowners almost always say: